Alice Herz: Life in the United States and anti-war effort

-They settled in Detroit, Michigan, where Helga became a librarian at the Detroit Public Library, and Alice worked for some time as an adjunct instructor of German at Wayne State University.
+Alice and Helga settled in Detroit, Michigan, where Helga became a librarian at the Detroit Public Library, and Alice worked for some time as an adjunct instructor of German at Wayne State University.
 The pair petitioned for, but were denied, U.S. citizenship due to their refusal to vow to defend the nation by arms.
 Helga later reapplied and was granted citizenship in 1954, but it is not clear if Alice ever did so.
 Alice and Helga joined the Unitarians, and both became involved in the activities of several peace groups.

 Herz wrote an open letter, which she distributed to several friends and fellow activists before her death.
 In her letter, she accused President Lyndon B. Johnson of using his military power "to wipe out whole countries of his choosing".
-She appealed to the American people to “awake and take action” against war, and explained her self-immolation as an attempt "to make myself heard".
+She appealed to the American people to "awake and take action" against war, and explained her self-immolation as an attempt "to make myself heard".

 Self-immolation

 Herz set fire to herself on a street in Detroit on March 16, 1965, at the age of 82.
 A motorist and his two sons were driving by and saw her burning and put out the flames.
 She died of her injuries ten days later.
 According to Taylor Branch's At Canaan's Edge (2006), it was President Johnson's address to Congress in support of a Voting Rights Act that led her to believe the moment was propitious to protest the Vietnam War.
-The war continued for another ten years following her death.

 Legacy

 Confiding to a friend before her death, Herz remarked that she had used all of the accepted protest methods available to activists—including marching, protesting, and writing countless articles and letters—and she wondered what else she could do.
 Japanese author and philosopher Shingo Shibata established the Alice Herz Peace Fund shortly after her death.
-A square in Berlin (Alice-Herz-Platz [de])was named in her honor in 2003.
+A square in Berlin (Alice-Herz-Platz [de]) was named in her honor in 2003.